mixisLv/laravel-mandrill-driver/README.md

-# Laravel Mandrill driver
+# Laravel 9+ Mandrill Driver & Webhooks handler

-This package re-enables Mandrill driver functionality using the Mail facade in Laravel 6+.
+This package re-enables Mandrill driver functionality using the Mail facade in Laravel 9+.

 ## Install